 Amanda is an Art Lawyer and Senior Partner at Mishcon de Reya in London.
-She has been involved with the Sixteen Trust since it began, and is involved creating bespoke arts and law projects as part of our program.
+She has been involved with the Sixteen Trust since it began, and is involved creating bespoke arts and law projects as part of our programme.

 What made you want to go into your career path?

 I came across art law by chance and it seemed a perfect fit.

 Did you always think you’d go into this career?
 How does it compare to how you thought it would be?

 No, I thought I would either be an artist or a producer.
 I was not aware of art law as a specialism until much later on in my career.